googlegenomics/bigquery-examples/pgp/data-stories/comparing-pgp-to-1000genomes/README.md

 <img src="figure/genotype_heatmap.png" title="plot of chunk genotype heatmap" alt="plot of chunk genotype heatmap" style="display: block; margin: auto;" />

 The two most notable aspects of these heatmaps is that PGP (unlike 1,000 Genomes)
- 1. contains no genotypes that match the reference
  1. does have some variants with more than one alternate allele
+ 1. contains no genotypes that match the reference but note that this difference is an artifact of how the data was converted to VCF format (see [provenance](../../provenance) for more detail).
+The native Complete Genomics files explicitly call most of the genome as "matching reference".

 Next let us examine the upper and lower bounds on the number of samples per variant: